 Step One: Check Your Environment

 To encourage independent play, the environment will be a safe space for children to explore.
-This area will not include breakable chachkies or pointy-cornered glass tables.
+This area will not include breakable chachkies or knick-knacks.
+It won’t have lamp cords to pull on pointy-cornered glass tables.
 It’s difficult to encourage independent play when a parent is hovering and constantly telling the child ‘no’.

 The bedroom, living room, family room and even kitchen can be suitable play spaces as long as safety comes first.
 Think of all those pots and pans in the kitchen just waiting for little hands!

-Will I Need to Buy All New Toys?
+Will I Need to Buy All New Toys for My Toddler?

 Not only are fancy toys unnecessary for independent play, they’re actually detrimental to the whole process.
 Open-ended toys breed success in independent play.
 Wooden blocks, balls, Legos, magnets, and more are good examples of open-ended toys.

 Open-ended-toys can be used in many different ways.
 A block can be stacked as part of a building, or it can be used like a cell phone or a microphone.
 There’s no ‘wrong’ way to use a block (as long as you’re being safe).